plentymarkets/docs-raw/plentyInterface/Account.md

 ### ContactPaymentRepositoryContract<a name="account_contracts_contactpaymentrepositorycontract"></a>

 The ContactPaymentRepositoryContract is the interface for the contact payment repository.
-This interface allows to list, get, create, update and delete bank accounts of the contact.
+This interface allows to list, get, create, update and delete bank details of the contact.

 #### Namespace